pdn4kd/pdn4kd.github.io/_posts/2023-12-28-pmode_pulsation.markdown

 <img src="/images/mr_new.png" alt="M-R new." title="A Mass-Radius diagram of the stars in the 'new' target list.
 These are more constrainted to being FGK, with the possible subgiants still near the main sequence." width="49%">
 <img src="/images/mr_nasa.png" alt="M-R previous." title="A Mass-Radius diagram of the stars used in the previous paper.
 While mostly FGK, there are a few subgiants and one actual giant (in radius if nothing else)." width="49%">

+# The target lists with other method

 How much this messes with exposure times and the difficulties in compensation are being considered in my next paper (in prep).
+So far they appear to be easy enough to deal with, and perhaps we can kill p-modes once and for all ("just" leaving things like granulation, spots/plages, flares...).
 I plan to throw the target lists up here once it's been published.

 [^1]: An Introduction to Modern Astrophysics (Carroll & Ostlie) (aka: The Big Orange Book)
 [^2]: An Introduction to the Theory of Stellar Structure (Prialnik)
 [^3]: Understanding Stellar Evolution (Henry J G L M Lamers & Emily M Levesque)
 [^4]: Christensen–Dalsgaard 2014: https://users-phys.au.dk/~jcd/oscilnotes/
 [^5]: Aets et al 2014: https://ui.adsabs.harvard.edu/abs/2010aste.book.....A/abstract
+[^6]:
+[^7]: